-1. Describe the anatomy and function of the fascial system.
+- Describe the intricate anatomy and function of our complex fascial system.

-2. Perform a myofascial evaluation with motion testing of the skin and muscles to identify motion barriers.
+- Perform a myofascial evaluation of posture observation and motion testing of the skin and muscles to identify motion barriers.

 - Discuss indications and contraindications for myofascial release.

 - Define myofascial pain syndrome and fibromyalgia and discuss the differences between them.

 - Apply myofascial skin glide, skin rolling, cross-hand releases, laminar releases.

 - Apply myofascial muscle play, circular friction, z-friction, elbowing, knuckling, distraction.

 - Apply myofascial respiratory diaphragm release, and psoas release to improve functional mobility as part of a therapeutic program.

 - Discuss the evidence-based research regarding the impact of the fascial system and efficacy of myofascial release.

 Course type: Home study, Live or Webinar